mzenzie/320MusicLessonPlanner/README.md

 0.1.2b:
   * Added a message when the user tries to login with the wrong email/password
   * Added a message when the user tries to create an account with a duplicate email

+0.1.2c:
+  * Fixed an email validation error
+  * Fixed some of the date display problems (The dates being edited still are a bit ugly)

 [node.js]:http://nodejs.org